ckipp01/git-curl-slack/README.md

 repositories that may have various changes uncommitted or that may be ahead of origin.

 This will gather up the following information on the repository:
+1. Current checkout out branch
-1. Number of modified files
+2. Number of modified files
-2. Number of deleted files
+3. Number of deleted files
-3. If there are untracked files
+4. If there are untracked files
-4. Whether the checked out branch is ahead of origin or not.
+5. Whether the checked out branch is ahead of origin or not.

 It will then shoot a curl message in json format to a webook that you'll need to set up in slack with the results.